RobertHechler/reproducibility_project/README.md

-# Project for The Canadian Institute of Ecology and Evolution Living Data Project's Reproducibility Course
+# Imaginative project investigating environmental drivers of iris functional traits

 #### Description:
-This repository contains my course project for The Living Data Project's Productivity and Reproducibility in Ecology and Evolution course.
+This repository contains my course project for The Canadian Institute of Ecology and Evolution Living Data Project's Productivity and Reproducibility in Ecology and Evolution course.
 I am creating an immaginative project that investigates environmental drivers of functional traits using the popular Iris dataset.

 #### This repository is organized as follows:
 - [00_rawdata](./00_rawdata)